CryptoCrew/CryptoCalculator-v1.1-beta/README.md

 CryptoCalculator makes use of for loops and arrays to avoid having to implement predefined cryptocurrencies.
 Instead, the user enters the number of different cryptocurrencies they have, enter the requested details about those cryptocurrencies and present all the details at the end of the data capturing process.

-The code is open source so feel free to edit it as you please, the application was written using Visual Studio 2010 C#.
+The code is open source (see Program.cs file) so feel free to edit it as you please, the application was written using Visual Studio 2010 C#.